Spring Garden Nurse's Corner

 ILLNESSES/ABSENCES

 In order for us to monitor illness in our school building, it is advisable to let our Main Office know exactly what illness your child(ren) are experiencing.
 When you just say "sick" or "illness" it does not give us enough information to decipher if we have a number of students with the same illness.
-It is in our policy to always call the school when your child(ren) are absent from school and if he/she is absent 3 days or more, you need to provide a written note from your health care provider.
+It is in our policy to always call the school when your child(ren) are absent from school and if he/she is absent 3 days or more, you should provide a written note from your health care provider so we know they have been cleared to return to school.

 INJURIES/ACTIVITY RESTRICTIONS